 I am a theoretical physicist.
 My scientific activities concern Statistical Mechanics of Complex Systems in Physics and applications to Molecular Biology, with mathematical and computer approaches.
-I am the coordinator of the Statistical Mechanics Group in the INFN Section "Theoretical Physics Methods in Biology" at the University of Naples "Federico II".
+I worked at ESPCI in Paris, Imperial College London, and at the UK Complexity Science Centre in Warwick.
+I am now the coordinator of the Statistical Mechanics Group in the INFN Section "Theoretical Physics Methods in Biology" at the University of Naples "Federico II".
 Among other international activities, I am currently in the EPJP Board.

 STATISTICAL MECHANICS OF COMPLEX SYSTEMS